Early findings from a study of a professional learning and mentoring program in Timor-Leste are showing positive results. Jennie Chainey reports.

 - School leadership transitions create a gap in institutional knowledge and capacity due to the absence of succession and handover plans.

-The findings from this study are detailed further in the Timor-Leste interim report for the Teacher Development Multi-Year Study Series, which will be published in 2019.
+The findings from this study are detailed further in the Timor-Leste interim report for the Teacher Development Multi-Year Study Series.
 Preparations for the second round of the study are currently underway, with the year 2 qualitative data collection planned to commence in May 2019.

 The ACER team undertaking this research is led by Elizabeth Cassity, Jennie Chainey and Sheldon Rothman, with support from Debbie Wong and Hilary Hollingsworth. ■